Where are the best places to study abroad for business majors?

 Top Ways to Make Your Business Program Abroad Worth the Investment

 As with any international education opportunity, there is a daunting risk of wasting time and not capitalizing on the opportunity at hand.
 Want to make sure your ROI is praiseworthy?
 Then follow these tips:

 - Study the language.
 Your business network will expand, your intellectual capabilities will increase, you’ll earn more university credits, you’ll become a more attractive candidate for local and domestic positions…it’s a no-brainer.

 - Seek out networking opportunities.
 Research clubs for young professionals, get involved in the different chambers of commerce operating in-country, ask for advice from your on-site directors, sign up for job alerts or job fairs in your study abroad city.
 If anything, participate to get a feel for what the business landscape is like there, and to find out if you have what it takes to become an expat someday.

 - Ask for recommendation letters.
 Whether from your favorite professor, your internship coordinator, or a mentor you picked up along the way, snag a recommendation letter from a contact you made while abroad.
 This souvenir pays dividends!

 - Challenge yourself to understand the local business norms.
 They may not make much sense to you (if any), but while you’re there and you have the chance, try to actively gather intel on different operations and norms to expect in business transactions.

-At the end of the day, it matters less where you choose to study business abroad and more that you are true to yourself as you choose a destination for study abroad.
+At the end of the day, it matters less where you choose between the best places to study abroad for business majors and more that you are true to yourself as you choose a destination for study abroad.
 You might want to be strategic in your decision and select a place that will be advantageous to your career.
 You might opt to let your semester or summer abroad be devoted to exploring a niche of the business world just for the heck of it.
 You might say “Codswallop!” to both and just go where your heart desires.
 And so the question remains: